Did you know that anger is one of the symptoms of migraine? You will often read that mood swings can be a symptom, but rarely is anger listed.

 When you first feel the physical expression that is your anger, and everyone is different to some degree, it’s time to take care of yourself.
 So you might feel: your heart pounding, neck tension, a knot in your stomach, shaking or sweating.
 These are signals for your body to kick into fight or flight.

 This is the time to pause.
 Take a few deep breaths and go somewhere to regroup your thoughts to see what it is that you are actually angry about, or if it feels like a migraine trigger.

 This is one of the harder symptoms of migraine to detect because its just hard to tell that you are not just plain angry at something.

 Click on this link underlined to print out an anger worksheet to give you more ideas on dealing with anger and ways to manage it better.
 It suggests a few different ways to deal with your anger.

-For more help with anger and migraines, besides taking your medications early, I can recommend all of these, they work for me.
+For more help with anger symptoms of migraines, besides taking your medications early, I can recommend all of these, they work for me:

 Until next time, be well and be pain free,

 WANT MORE TIPS?
 Subscribe to my newsletter and follow along on Facebook, Pinterest and Instagram for all of the latest updates.